|

 exception when called for database updates (the forUpdate

-method argument is not specified or is true
+method argument is not specified or is true).
+When the value

 is "strict" the methods throw an exception when called without an active tx